nfzgg/nfz-api/README.md

-# nfz-api
+# nfz-web
-APIs for NFZ.gg
+Webserver and APIs for NFZ.gg